 “It is the Lord who goes before you.
 He will be with you; He will not leave you or forsake you.
 Do not fear or be dismayed.”
 (Deuteronomy 31:8).
 Like an advance team preparing for a leader, God knows what is ahead.
 He has already put things in place to help you overcome the obstacles that will come your way and we call this Grace.

 Grace was what enabled Peter to retrieve money for tax from the mouth of a fish, Grace gave the host of a wedding enough wine for guests, provided bread for a multitude, made ready a colt for Jesus, secured a furnished upper room at no cost—there are so many examples in Scripture.
 From the above examples we can see that there was already provision before the problem, it just needed to be received.
 And yes we find ourselves going back to that word trust.
 We trust, we wait and God will provide.

 If He said it, He will do it.
 The in-between may not be what you expected, but the end will be exactly as God said.
 “Not one of all the Lord’s good promises to Israel failed; every one of them was fulfilled” (Joshua 21:45).
 The Scriptures show us that He indeed keeps his word—even in times when it took hundreds of years to fulfill.
 It is in the nature of God to only tell the truth, it is impossible for Him to lie (Hebrews 6:17-18).

-Most times we do not receive what He promised simply because of how we ask and believe.
+Most times we do not receive what He promised simply because of how we ask.
 God cannot fail but we can make His promises ineffective in our lives.
 If we lean on His Word, and not give up there will only be one outcome, the promise shall be fulfilled.

 Nothing Is Impossible With God